6 minute read.Last Modified 2023-09-19 16:02 EDT

 The Snapshots screen, accessed from the Datasets screen by clicking Manage Snapshots on the Data Protection widget, provides a list of existing snapshots filtered for the snapshot you selected, allows you to add new or manage existing snapshots.

 The Snapshots screen also opens when you click Snapshots on the Periodic Snapshot Tasks widget found on the Data Protection screen.

 If the selected snapshot does not have snapshots the screen displays No Snapshots are Available.

 To check for snapshots for other datasets, clear the search filter of the dataset path.

 Click the Show Extra Columns toggle to add extra information columns to the list of snapshots.
 This opens the Show Extra Columns dialog.

-Click Show to add the Used, Data Created and Referenced columns to the list of snapshots.
+Show adds the extra columns to the list of snapshots.
 These columns add the space used (Used), the snapshot creation date, and the amount of data the dataset can access (Referenced).

-Click theicon again to view the Hide Extra Columns dialog.
-Click Hide to return to the default view with only the Dataset and Snapshot columns displayed.
+Click the toggle again to open the Hide Extra Columns dialog.
+Hide to return to the default view with only the Dataset and Snapshot columns.